 - 1 teaspoon kosher salt

-- 6 tablespoons unsalted butter, very cold or frozen, see Recipe Notes
+- 6 tablespoons unsalted butter, cold, grated or cubed, see Recipe Notes

 - ½ cup heavy cream, plus extra for brushing on top, see Recipe Notes